petebachant/boom/README.md

     ```
 Where `<date_in_YYYMMDD_format>` is the date of the alerts you want to read.
 We suggest using a night with a very small number of alerts to just get the code running, like `20240617` for example.
 The script will take care of downloading the alerts from the ZTF IPAC server, writing them to `data/alerts/ztf/YYYYMMDD/*.avro`, and then will start pushing them to a `Redis`/`Valkey` queue.
 You can leave that running in the background, and start the rest of the pipeline in another terminal.

-While you could run each workers one by one manually, the `scheduler` can take care of that for you.
-When using the scheduler, the number of workers for each type is read from `config.yaml`.
-You can run the scheduler with:
+Instead of starting each worker manually, we provide the `scheduler`.
+It reads the number of workers for each type from `config.yaml`.
+Run the scheduler with:
     ```bash
     cargo run --release --bin scheduler <stream_name> <config_path>
     ```